-The following statement is provided to enable readers of this Board of Governors' report and financial statements for the College to obtain a better understanding of the College's governance and legal structure.
-This statement covers the period from 1st August 2016 to 31st July 2017 and up to the date of approval of the Board of Governor's report and financial statements.
+The following statement is provided to give readers of this Governors' report and financial statements for the College a better understanding of the College's governance and legal structure.
+This statement covers the period from 1st August 2017 to 31st July 2018 and up to the date of approval of the Governor's report and financial statements.